3M Wetordry waterproof garnet sandpaper

 Wetordry sandpaper also was used for egg cleaning

 Okie eventually went on to successfully develop 3M Wetordry sandpaper, which debuted in 1921 – a revolutionary abrasive with a waterproof adhesive.
 His goal was to develop a product that not only would provide effective abrasive qualities, but also create safer and less hazardous conditions for its user by limiting airborne particles which often affected the eyes, hands and the respiratory system of the user by using it in conjunction with water.
-100 years on and 3M Wetordry sandpaper is still enhancing work sites around the world.
+A century on and 3M Wetordry sandpaper is still enhancing work sites around the world.
 Okie’s invention has improved the lives of many by making abrasive work safer, easier, and more comfortable – highlighting that the journey to success required courage, dedication and most importantly, grit.

 Historical Wetordry sandpaper guide for automobile industry.